-To save you the trouble, we’re going to talk about the best tennis racquets for beginners today.
+To save you the trouble, we’re giving you a list of the best tennis racquets for beginners today.

 Top 10 Tennis Racquets for Beginners